This vision statement is intended to be the driving vision for the Phorge project.

 - Fun: While geared towards professional software development, things like “software development lifecycle” are better enjoyed with humor and levity.

-Tools like git and mercurial provide the building blocks for software development and enable a wide range of different development models and processes.
+Tools like git, Mercurial and Subversion provide the building blocks for software development and enable a wide range of different development models and processes.
 The development model which Phorge is focused on supporting is primarily based on Trunk-Based Development.

 Phorge promotes the idea that in-development work should not exist in the remote repository until it has been reviewed, approved, and landed.
 Separating in-development work from the remote allows the development, testing, and review to be done collaboratively without interfering with other work on the same repository.
 When the work is ready to be landed publicly it is rebased and squashed.
 This removes iterative development changes and maintains a linear branch history in the remote repository.
 The result is that the remote public repository represents a (mostly) stable state with a clear and understandable history.
 While the iterations made during development will not be evident in the remote public repository, they will continue to exist within Phorge for historical purposes.
 This process is proven to scale well as teams and projects grow.